 The Disney Fantasy is evidence that Disney Cruise Line is really hitting its stride.
 Launched in March 2012, this 4,000 passenger ship ranks second in best overall cruise ships and best for families (second only to its sister ship, the Disney Dream) according to Cruise Critic’s Cruisers’ Choice awards.
-These awards are voted on by cruisers, so it is bragging rights for sure when rated by “the people.”Having cruised on the Disney Dream and now the Disney Fantasy, I can affirm that these awards are getting it right.
-Here’s how the Disney Fantasy stacks up on my scale, what I loved and the few that I didn’t.
+These awards are voted on by cruisers, so it is bragging rights for sure when rated by “the people.”Having cruised on all four Disney ships, I can affirm that these awards are getting it right.
+Here’s some Disney cruise advice on how the Disney Fantasy stacks up, a few of our favorite things, and what to do to get shipshape.

 No trip on the Disney Fantasy would be complete without a splash on the Aquaduck.
 Climb aboard your inner tube solo or with a friend or family member and prepare to be whizzed around the ship.
 You’ll have a unique perspective on Deck 11 as you race above the pools and past the Tunnel Vision screen.
 I love the neon lights that flash inside the tunnel–your senses will be sent into overdrive as you twist and turn through the waterslide tube.
 My husband has the dubious distinction of breaking the Aquaduck and causing it to shut down for 30 minutes because his foot accidentally touched one of the rollers that feeds the inner tube down into the slide.
 Be prepared to ride with a partner: it seemed many times we got in line, they were requiring pairs due to water pressure.